 Angry Dad breaks down and declares he votes not guilty.

 Each switch in votes follows examination and discussion of the evidence.
 Juror #8 leads on this, showing how the trial’s assumptions don’t hold water.

 - If they accept that the woman across the street saw the murder through the train windows, they have to accept it was too noisy for the man in the apartment below to have heard the argument.

-- The man in the apartment below couldn’t have made it to the door in time to see the defendant running away.
+- The man in the apartment below has a limp; he couldn’t have made it to the door in time to see the defendant running away.

 - The knife isn’t as rare as they’ve all assumed (because of their prejudice and privilege).
 In fact, #8 has bought an identical knife.

 - They discuss how likely it is for the boy to shout about killing his father.
-Later Angry Dad uses a very similar phrase – “I’ll kill him” – illustrating that words can’t always be taken literally.
+Later Angry Dad uses a very similar phrase – “I’ll kill him” – aimed at #8.
+It shows that words can’t always be taken literally.

 - Juror #4 claims the boy is lying about being at the movies but can’t himself remember details about a movie he’s seen.
 This is the first time we see #4 sweat.